-The School Medal of the American Institute of Architects is given annually in Schools of Architecture accredited by the National Architectural Accrediting Boards, to a graduating student in recognition of scholastic achievement, character and promise of professional ability.
+tute of Architects is given annually in Schools of Architecture accredited by The School Medal of the American Insti- the National Architectural Accrediting Boards, to a graduating student in recognition of scholastic achievement, character and promise of professional ability.
 The award is made possible through an endowment fund provided by the executors and heirs of the Henry Adams estate.

-Each student so honored receives, in addition to the engraved silver medal, a certificate citing his accomplishment in architectural studies; the runner-up also may be awarded the certificate if the head of the school so requests.
+Each student so honored receives, in addition to the engraved silver medal, a certificate citing his or her accomplishment in architectural studies; the runner-up also may be awarded the certificate if the dean of the college so requests.